 The lake features two marinas providing support for boaters of every stripe.
 Available rentals range from boats, kayaks and canoes to equipment for water skiing and fishing.
 You'll also find a separate public beach, the charming Flowering Bridge, restaurants, lake tours, water park activities, ziplines and plenty of free parking.

 Located next to Lake Lure, this natural landmark is one of Rutherford County's tourist destinations.
 Purchased a handful of years ago by the State of North Carolina for inclusion into the state park system, it features hiking trails and panoramic views of the 404' waterfall, Lake Lure and the Hickory Nut Gorge.
-Use the newly reconstructed stairs or opt for the new elevator (rising 26 stories through solid rock) to reach the famous observation point.
+Use the reconstructed stairs or opt for the elevator (rising 26 stories through solid rock) to reach the famous observation point.
 (828-625-1823)

 Just north of Rutherford County on 6,812 acres, Lake James is a man-made lake built by Duke Energy for hydro-electric power.
 It features two separate State Park areas where you'll find access to the lake for swimming, canoe & kayak rentals, picnic areas and even overnight camping facilities.
 Beautiful mountain views and hiking trails are laced throughout the park, and you'll find a marina and public boat ramp, too.
 Call in advance to secure a kayak or canoe rental (828-584-7728).